 16. Chicken Tabaka

-Chicken tabaka (or tapaka) refers to a traditional Georgian dish of pan-fried chicken.
+Chicken tabaka (or tapaka) refers to a traditional Georgian pan-fried chicken dish.
 It’s popular throughout the Caucasus and gets its name from the traditional frying pan called tapa that’s used to cook the dish.

 To prepare, a whole chicken is butterflied and then flattened out on the tapa with the aid of a weight.
 Traditionally, the chicken is seasoned lightly with just salt and perhaps some red chili powder before being fried on both sides in butter.
 It’s typically served with cilantro, basil, and sliced green or white onions on the side.